ConradIrwin/rack-undefined/README.md

-rack-undefined replaces any parameters with the string "undefined" or "null" by an honest Ruby nil.
+rack-undefined replaces any parameters that have the value "undefined" or "null" by an honest Ruby nil.

 ## Installation